-- From Run > Test-Lets you run the project in "safe mode," which runs the application with some features protected.
-Historical, Alarm and Event data are logged to temporary files so they will not affect the production logs, and drivers cannot write any data to the devices. - From Run > Startup-Lets you run the fully operational project, without building the project.
+- From Run > Test-Run the project in "safe mode," which runs the application while protecting some features.
+The Historical, Alarm and Event data are logged to temporary files so that they do not affect the production logs.
+Drivers cannot write any data to the devices. - From Run > Startup-Run the fully operational project, without building the project.